dailydismay/go-service-boilerplate-ca/README.md

 ### Core

 Root constructors as domain errors, usecase generic definitions, validation utils, shared DTOs like pagination options, interfaces for cross-module dependencies (like logger, cryptografy etc.)

+## Infrastructure interface matching

+1. As repository interfaces are defined once in `domain layer` (NOT in go-way like define dependency interface above the constructor and mock it, which causes code duplication and inconsistency)
+2. Infrastructure implementation constructor signature defines return type as `domain repository interface`.
+This won't allow you to compile code when you change domain intefaces signature and will certainly show, where is implementation of domain interface.
+(This gives low treshold to new code contributers and takes less time to understand architecture)